RackHD/RackHD/docker/dell/README.md

 ## System Management Integration (SMI) Microservices

 ### Introduction
+The SMI Microservices are additional add-on services that are used by rackhd workflows and tasks, primarily focused on adding value for the managmenet of Dell servers.
+These services use a Zuul gateway and Consul Registry service to present a unified API.
+Documentation for each service is avialiable on Github in repositories that begin with "smi-service" or on dockerhub page for the service.

-Not all the microservices need to run.
-You have the option of starting only the ones needed.
+Note: Not all the microservices need to run.
+You have the option of starting only the ones needed, or manually editing the docker-compose.yml file.

 ### How to start